Subject and Object: Beginner’s Guide with Examples

 Subject vs Object in English Grammar

-Subject and object have two different objectives in a sentence.
-There are different types of subject and object in a sentence.
+Subject and object have two different goals in a sentence.
+There are different types of subjects and objects, including:

 Subject in English Language